fastos/fastsocket/README.md

   * benefits applications without introducing modifications to the applications, and
   * keeps all kinds of monitoring/tuning tools available out-of-the-box.

-Fastsocket is implemented in the Linux kernel(kernel-2.6.32-431.17.1.el6) of CentOS-6.5.
+Fastsocket is released under GPLv2 and currently implemented in the Linux kernel(kernel-2.6.32-431.17.1.el6) of CentOS-6.5.

 According to our evaluations, Fastsocket increases throughput of Nginx and